-Implicit Control Sequence Numbering Figure 4.1-3

-The main jobs of the TCP are:

 - a.
 Connection management (establishing and closing full-duplex connections) - b.
 "Packetizing" of user letters into segments for internet transmission - c.
-Reassembly of fragments into segments and segments into letters. - d.
+Reassembly of fragments into segments and segments into letters.
+(Note that the reassembly of fragments into segments may become an internet protocol function and of no concern to TCP in version 4.) - d.
 Flow control, sequencing, duplicate detection, and retransmission for each connection. - e.
-Reacting to user requests for service

-In the sections which follow, we elaborate on the way in which the TCP is designed to carry out each of these tasks.

-4.2 Connection Management

-4.2.1 Initial Sequence Number Selection

-The protocol places no restriction on a particular connection being used over and over again.
-New instances of a connection will be referred to as incarnations of the connection.
+Reacting to user requests for service In the sections which follow, we elaborate on the way in which the TCP is designed to carry out each of these tasks.
+4.2 Connection Management 4.2.1 Initial Sequence Number Selection The protocol places no restriction on a particular connection being used over and over again.
+Now instances of a connection will be referred to as incarnations of the connection.
 The problem that arises owing to this is, "how does the TCP identify duplicate packets from previous incarnations of the connection?".
 This problem becomes harmfully apparent if the connection is being opened and closed in quick succession, or if the connection breaks with loss of memory and is then reestablished.
 The essence of the solution [Tomlinson74] is that the initial sequence number [ISN] must be chosen so that a particular sequence number can never refer to an "old" octet.
 Once the connection is established the sequencing mechanism provided by the TCP filters out duplicates.

-For an association to be established or initialized, the two TCP's must synchronize on each others initial sequence numbers.
+For a connection to be established or initialized, the two TCP's must synchronize on each other's initial sequence numbers.
+This is done in an exchange of connection establishing messages carrying a control bit called "SYN" (for synchronize) and the initial sequence numbers, as a shorthand messages carrying the SYN bit are also called "SYNs".
 Hence the solution requires a suitable mechanism for picking an initial sequence number, and a slightly involved handshake to exchange the ISN's.
 A "three way handshake" is necessary because sequence numbers are not tied to a global clock in the network, and TCP's may have different mechanisms for picking the ISN's.
 The receiver of the first SYN has no way of knowing whether the packet was an old delayed one or not, unless it remembers the last sequence number used on the connection (which is not always possible), and so it must ask the sender to verify this SYN.
 The "three way handshake" and the advantages of a "clock-driven" scheme are discussed in [Tomlinson74].
 More on the subject, and algorithms for implementing the clock-driven scheme can be found in [Dalal74, Dalal75, Cerf76b].

-4.2.2 Establishing a connection

-The "three-way handshake" is essentially a unidirectional attempt to establish a connection, i.e. there is an initiator and a responder.
+4.2.2 Establishing a connection The "three-way handshake" is essentially a unidirectional attempt to establish a connection, i.e. there is an initiator and a responder.
 The TCP can also establish a connection when a simultaneous initiation occurs.
 A simultaneous attempt occurs when one TCP receives a "SYN" packet which carries no acknowledgement after having sent a "SYN" earlier.
 Of course, the arrival of an old duplicate "SYN" packet can potentially make it appear, to the recipient, that a simultaneous connection initiation is in progress.
 Proper use of "reset" packets can disambiguate these cases.
 Several examples of connection initiation are offered below, using a notation due to Tomlinson.
-Although these examples do not show connection synchronization using data-carrying packets, this is perfectly legitimate, so long as the receiving TCP doesn't deliver the data to the user until it is clear the data is valid (i.e. the data must be buffered at the receiver until the connection reaches the ESTABLISHED state (see figure 4.2-1)).
+Although these examples do not show connection synchronization using datacarrying packets, this is perfectly legitimate, so long as the receiving TCP doesn't deliver the data to the user until it is clear the data is valid (i.e. the data must be buffered at the receiver until the connection reaches the ESTABLISHED state (see figure 4.2-1)).